Skip to main content

 3. An optional database server on an EC2 instance that can be used for testing the cloning of an Oracle database to an alternate host for the purpose of supporting a dev/test workload or any use cases that requires a full data set of a production Oracle database.

-4. If you need help to meet the above prerequisites for Oracle database deployment on Amazon FSx for ONTAP and EC2 compute instance, see Oracle Database Deployment and Protection in AWS FSx/EC2 with iSCSI/ASM or white paper Oracle Database Deployment on EC2 and FSx Best Practices
+4. If you need help to meet the above prerequisites for Oracle database deployment on Amazon FSx ONTAP and EC2 compute instance, see Oracle Database Deployment and Protection in AWS FSx/EC2 with iSCSI/ASM or white paper Oracle Database Deployment on EC2 and FSx Best Practices

 Onboarding to BlueXP preparation